CCOG for MM 114 Fall 2024

 • Themes and Concepts:

-• Equity, Inclusivity, Advocacy, Community Activism focused on social justice, cultural understanding, community stories and ethical standards
+• Equity, Inclusivity, Advocacy, Community Activism focused on social justice, cultural understanding, and community stories.

 • Skills: